ravendb/bootcamp/src/Unit-2/lesson2/README.md

 > If you want to learn other ways to deploy indexes, you can read more about this topic in the [official documentation](http://ravendb.net/docs/article-page/latest/csharp/indexes/creating-and-deploying).

-In the next lessons you will learn how to send the indexes definitions during the `Document Store` initialization.
-Right?
+In one of next lessons you will learn how to send the indexes definitions during the `Document Store` initialization.

 ### Step 6: Run!